China defends Tiananmen crackdown on eve of 25th anniversary

 "I don't understand the details of the situation, but I want to point out that the relevant departments of the Chinese government consistently act in accordance with the law," he said.

-"Initial advice from Chinese authorities is that Mr Guo was detained on a visa-related matter.
-When consular officials have the opportunity to visit Mr Guo, they will seek to confirm the nature of his detention, check on his welfare and extend to him all appropriate consular assistance," it said.
+Australian Foreign Minister Julie Bishop, speaking to Sky News Australia, said the government was still trying to find out what had happened.

-"We hope that this consular visit will take place in coming days," the department said, adding that Australian Foreign Minister Julie Bishop has said that the government will do what it can to secure his release.
+"This is a report at this stage so we need to have it confirmed and get as many details as we can and of course as an Australian citizen we will do what we can to release him, if the case is that he's been detained," she said.

-(Reporting by Ben Blanchard; Additional reporting by Sui-Lee Wee, and Lincoln Feast in SYDNEY; Editing by Nick Macfie and Ron Popeski)
+The Australian Embassy declined to comment.
+(Reporting by Ben Blanchard; Additional reporting by Sui-Lee Wee, and Lincoln Feast in SYDNEY; Editing by Nick Macfie)